 Note: If the App is necessary, keep Allow Apps to Request to Track to ON position.

-2. Prevent Apps from Tracking your Location on iPhone
+2. Prevent Apps from Tracking Your Location

 The Location Tracking feature on iPhone is used by Apps like Maps, Weather, Find My iPhone and others to provide Directions, Weather Info and the Location of your Lost or Stolen iPhone.